dhthwy/r/README.md

 # r

+"About two decades long ago, I knew this business fella from Norway.

+He had a big dream.
+So big it meant everything to him.
+He dumped much of his savings into it.

+One day, he met this other fella online who is from the States.
+The States fella had the infra to take his dreams from a seedling to real growth.

+And for this deal, they really needed to meet, work the bugs out, and get everything signed.

+So they made plans.
+The fella from the States told him, 'I'm available.
+Hit me up when you're in the states and we'll zipper it up!'

+Soon after, the Norway dude flew all the way to the States to do just that.

+And the guy from the States?
+Right before his departure, he told him, “Yes.
+Let's get it done.”

+Then the Norwegian arrived.

+And the States dude suddenly ghosted him.

+The Norwegian feller knocked knocked knocked.
+Messaged messaged messaged.

+No answer.

+Eventually, the States guy returned a message:

+“Cancelled.
+I made other plans with my wife.
+You'll have to wait.”
+"

+---

 "I know all the blacklisting really came from your fake ass anyhow.

 Kindness from y'all is simply a game of acting, which is super easy to do with some words and paint.